This 7-step checklist will help you to improve your WordPress site.

 We recommend using these caching plugins.
 However, depending on your server configuration they can work differently.

-If your site hosted on shared hosting, consider upgrading to a better hosting plan or get a VPN.
+If your site is hosted on shared hosting, consider upgrading to a better hosting plan or getting a VPN.
 Some shared hosting services can be overcrowded and have a direct effect on speed.
-Hosting can play very big role in your site speed.
-On our demos we’re using Cloudways, which has good speed performance and starts from $10 a month.
+Hosting can play a very big role in your site speed.
+On our demos, we’re using Cloudways, which has good speed performance and starts from $10 a month.

 Wrapping it up